green-coding-solutions/website/content/case-studies/avif-vs-png.md

 ---
 title: "AVIF vs. PNG"
 draft: false
-summary: "In this showcase we will look at image compression with the AVIF format.
+summary: "In this case study we will look at image compression with the AVIF format.
 Typically when trying to optimize a website for network resource consumption and thus CO2 emission images are the lowest hanging fruit."
 date: 2022-07-01 08:00:00
 author: "Arne Tarara"
 authorlink: "https://www.linkedin.com/in/arne-tarara"